lsst-sqre/sqr-009/index.rst

 Introduction
 ============

-We present the current design and vision for the Science Quality Analysis Harness (SQuaSH).
+We present the current implementation of the Science Quality Analysis Harness (SQuaSH).

 SQuaSH is a web-based service for tracking Science Pipeline metrics.
 SQuaSH provides a REST API to which metrics values collected from pipeline tasks can be submitted and stored in a database.
-It enables DM developers to track the evolution of metric values with time and relate them directly to changes in code or configuration.
+It enables DM developers to track the evolution of metric values over time (time series) and relate them directly to changes in code or configuration.
+SQuaSH adopted `InfluxDB OSS <https://docs.influxdata.com/influxdb/v1.8/>`_ as storage backend for time series data and `Chronograf <https://docs.influxdata.com/chronograf/v1.8/>`_ for time series visualization.

 The current version of SQuaSH runs at https://squash.lsst.codes, and the reference documentation is available at https://squash.lsst.io.